Qatari connection affair

-The Qatari connection affair, also called "Qatargate" (קטרגייט), is a political affair in Israel, centered on the allegation that close advisors to Prime Minister Benjamin Netanyahu, as well as a lieutenant colonel in the reserves, were paid by representatives of the government of Qatar, an ally and financial supporter of Hamas, to promote its interests in the country.
+The Qatari connection affair, more commonly known as Qatargate (קטארגייט), is a political affair in Israel centered on the allegation that close advisors to Prime Minister Benjamin Netanyahu, as well as a lieutenant colonel in the reserves, were paid by representatives of the government of Qatar, an ally and financial supporter of Hamas, to promote its interests in the country.
 In March 2025, Shin Bet chief Ronen Bar affirmed that the agency was investigating the affair, which he described as complex and multi-faceted.
 The scandal has resulted in the arrests of at least two of Netanyahu's top aides for unlawful ties to Qatar.

 The investigation is being conducted by Shin Bet and Israel Police.

 Background

-In July 2024, the Middle East Media Research Institute (MEMRI) released two leaked documents from Project Raven, allegedly detailing planned cash payments from Qatar of up to $50 million intended for the Likud party, to be delivered directly to Netanyahu.
+In July 2024, the Middle East Media Research Institute (MEMRI) released two leaked documents from surveillance initiative Project Raven, allegedly detailing planned cash payments from Qatar of up to $50 million intended for the Likud party, to be delivered directly to Netanyahu.
 A Likud spokesperson vehemently denied the reports.